SaveChris/Inf-Imb-for-EUA23/README.md

-# Supplementary material for the paper "Inference on Imbalance in the EU ETS: a non-parametric approach" by C. Salvagnin, A. Glielmo, M.E.
+# Supplementary material for the paper "Investigating the price determinants of the European Carbon Trading System: a non-parametric approach" by C. Salvagnin, A. Glielmo, M.E.
 De Giuli, A. Mira
 This repository contains the supplementary material for the paper "Inference on Imbalance in the EU ETS: a non-parametric approach" by C. Salvagnin, A. Glielmo, M.E.
 De Giuli, A. Mira.
 The paper is available at **[link]**.

 ## Overview